Structured Data SEO: How Schema Drove a +28% Zero-Click Lift

 - Constraint-Heavy: Pages with "Price: $199" had a Trust Score of 88/100.

-I removed "affordable" from 8 domains.
-I removed it from schema.
-I removed it from title tags.
+I removed "affordable" from 8 domains, from schema, and from title tags.
+I replaced it with structure.

 Bad Optimization